 A lot of us won’t notice it, but people are constantly put down, made fun of, upset, or even frightened.
 In other words, degraded, humiliated, offended, or intimidated.
 At school, it was the teacher’s responsibility to be alert, see the situation for what it is and take action to stop the note from going around the classroom or to take the side of the victim.

 In workplaces, it’s the responsibility of the manager, or HR if escalated, to see that no one is bullied, ganged up on, insulted, or attacked in ways that fall under the opaque and trivializing term “unprofessional behavior”.
 The leaders are in charge of workplace culture and if they allow the organization to behave this way, they have failed and shouldn’t be surprised to see that word gets out fast.

 The pandemic changed office work and work culture dramatically.
 Most of our conversations, especially in groups, are in workplace chat apps like Slack or Teams (I’ll just call these Slack for simplicity’s sake), which are being deployed en masse.
 Managers are confronting the fact that Slack can amplify company infighting, group people around negativity, and eventually divide organizations like Facebook is dividing countries.
 Slack has become the mirror that reflects the pathologies inherent in your workplace.

-After the shift of executives rushing to install Slack, there is a growing group of leaders that have begun to regret their decision.
+After the shift of executives rushing to install Slack and Teams, there is a growing group of leaders that have begun to regret their decision.
 It’s already got a clever name - Slacklash.